daaimah123/skills_matrix/README.md

 - 🧩 **Drag-and-drop quadrants** Because your skills aren't static and neither is this app
 - ☕ **Hover for the tea** Info icons reveal the juicy details about each skill
 - 🦄 **Add your own weird skills** "Cat herding" and "Explaining tech to grandparents" are valid skills too
-- 📚 **Pre-loaded skill library** We did the boring work so you don't have to
+- 📚 **Pre-loaded skill library** I did the boring work so you don't have to
 - 🏠 **Caregiving & Life Skills included** Because managing a household is basically running a small business
 - 💖 **Nonprofit sector focus** For the do-gooders making less money but more impact
 - 💾 **Save your work** Export as JSON because even self-reflection needs a backup